nushackers/charlie/README.md

 ------------
 The normal Rails rules apply: pull the repository and run bundle.
 Charlie is set up to run with spork, guard and RSpec.

-The Gemfile includes a few Mac-specific gems: growl and rb-fsevent.
-Remove these if they cause problems for you.

 Commands (Case insensitive)
 --------